Gokuada/Gokuada/README.md

 - 🔭 I’m currently in school at **Ada Tech School**

-- 🤝 I’m looking for a apprenticeship **from September/October 2024**
+- 🤝 I’m looking for a apprenticeship

-- 🌱 I’m currently learning : **React, Booststrap, Node.js, MangoDB**

 -  📫 How to reach me : **gokhan.karakaya@outlook.fr**